3lvis/DATAStack/README.md

 ## Set up

-Is recommendable that **DATAStack** gets persisted when these two methods get called in your `AppDelegate`.
+It is recommended that **DATAStack** gets persisted when these two methods are called in your `AppDelegate`.

 **Swift**
 ```swift